BenDQL/CCS_Blog/posts/week3-blog-post.md

   }
 ```

-However I nedd to ensure that, the smaller cricle will the top of the bigger ones.
-When the most outside circle radius reset to 0, it still stays as the last element of the `circles` array.
-It needs to be moved to be the first element, so when drawing the circles from the end to the start within the `circles` array acts the same as drawing circles from larger to smaller.
+However I need to ensure that, the smaller cricles are always drawing the top of the bigger ones, so that the smaller ones won't be covered.
+When the most outside circle's radius resets to 0, it still stays as the last element of the `circles` array.
+It needs to be moved to be the first element, so when drawing the circles from the end to the start within the `circles` array, oit acts the same as drawing circles from larger to smaller.
 Therefore, `circles`array should be sorted by their radius value ascendingly.

 ```js
 function draw() {